 Climate forecasts currently exist at ‘low res’ large scales (hundreds of kilometres) but we are turning them into paddock-scale, application-relevant information.
 A grain grower, for example, doesn’t just need to know that 70% above average rainfall is forecast for the year.
 But translating that into what variety of wheat to plant or how much nitrogen fertiliser to apply is where Digiscape is aiming to help.

 We are integrating our expertise in weather and climate forecasting with individual Digiscape real-world use cases such as sugarcane, grains and aquaculture.
-We will explore what different weather and climate features each are sensitive to and quantify the confidence we can have in forecasts at the season-scale relevant to them.
+Using seasonal climate forecast (SCF) downscaling techniques, we will explore what different weather and climate features each are sensitive to and quantify the confidence we can have in forecasts at the season-scale relevant to them.